-If you do an honest assessment of your relationships and one or two people keep showing up because of the terrible way they make you feel, it might be time to evaluate if this toxic relationship in your life is keeping you from being happy.
-See, toxic people are like leeches – they drain you of your happiness and love to create drama.
-Sometimes we need to take close evaluation if our life will be better if you let go of toxic people, even if its letting go of family. \How to cope when family is toxic and when to walk away from family.
+If you do an honest assessment of your family relationships and one or two people keep showing up because of the terrible way they make you feel, it might be time to evaluate these toxic people and if this toxic relationship in your life is keeping you from finding happiness.
+See, toxic family are negative energy – they drain you of your happiness and love to create drama, often at your expense.
+Sometimes we need to take close evaluation to see if life will be better letting go of these toxic family members.
+How to cope when cutting ties with toxic family members and when it might be time to walk away forever.

 Toxic relationships come in all forms; it can be between friends, boyfriends and girlfriends, partners or family members.
-A toxic person may be your Mother or your Father, a sibling or colleague but most often, it’s usually a person that is closest to you that is harming you the most.
+A toxic person may be your Mother or your Father, a sibling or colleague but most often, it’s usually a person who is closest to you, that is harming you the most.

 Having a toxic family member who takes you on an emotional rollercoaster ride on a regular basis, leaves you with a range of conflicting feelings – confusion, obligation, pain, guilt, betrayal, anger and grief.
-Taking the next stepping of letting go of family is incredibly hard, guilt-riddling and takes courage.
+Taking the next step of letting go of family is incredibly hard, guilt-riddling and takes a tremendous amount of courage.